 At the beginning of Tarkovsky's Stalker, we see, next the family's bed, what seems an ordinary event.
 The assumption is that, in this scene, a glass is shaken across a chair, that serves as a bedside table, by a passing train.
 Then at the end of the film we again hear the train and see several objects travel a long way across a table as the daughter of The Stalker watches.
 After this, the girl's head resting on the table feels the ferocious power of the train as it reaches her, shaking her environment, and we briefly hear also Beethoven's "Ode to Joy".
 Some think of this as an "open" ending, and that it is a matter of perception as to whether the girl, a "mutant" daughter of The Stalker, is exhibiting telekinetic powers, or if the glassware, as at the film's beginning, has simply been powered across the table again by the shaking train.
 Tarkovsky's intention that this be telekinetic is, however, known.
 So why does he complicate and add ambiguity by means of the train?
-After the area we have traversed in the film, and what we have learned about The Stalker, I would propose that the ending demands we take another look at the beginning and realize the unlikelihood of the passing train causing only the glass to move across the tray while every other object--apple, metal box, pills, crumpled paper, cotton--remains fixed.
-We need to reevaluate and consider the pan from the jittering tray over the bed in which we see the wife, the sleeping daughter, and The Stalker.
-The Stalker is not sleeping but seems to stare over at the tray as the glass moves across it, and as we pan back we see the wife is also now awake and vaguely watching.
+After the area we have traversed in the film, and what we have learned about The Stalker, I would propose that the ending demands we take another look at the beginning and realize the unlikelihood of the passing train causing only the glass to move across the bedside chair while every other object--apple, metal box, pills, syringe, crumpled paper, cotton--remains fixed.
+We need to reevaluate and consider the pan from the jittering chair over the bed in which we see the wife, the sleeping daughter, and The Stalker.
+The Stalker is not sleeping but seems to stare over at the chair as the glass moves across it, and as we pan back we see the wife is also now awake and vaguely watching.
 The action at the end should make us return and question this beginning and what we believed we had seen.

 The opening scene of the bedroom, and the closing one of the child at the table, bookend a film that is otherwise concerned with a journey into a place called The Zone.
-The Zone is a forbidden territory ruled by a mysterious Other (or after-effects of this Other) and through which The Stalker, much as a psychopomp, guides a few--only the despairing and not all surviving its dangers--in their quest to reach The Room where their deepest desires will be fulfilled and they will presumably be made happy, though not immediately, as the consequence of these desires being met is not instantaneous.
+The Zone is a forbidden territory ruled by a mysterious Other (or after-effects of this Other) and through which The Stalker, much as a psychopomp, illegally guides a few--only the despairing and not all surviving its dangers--in their quest to reach The Room where their deepest desires will be fulfilled and they will presumably be made happy, though not immediately, as the consequence of these desires being met is not instantaneous.
 The Stalker has only known, it seems, the fate of a single individual whose deepest desires came true, after which the individual killed himself.
-That man was a former zone guide, one who trained The Stalker.
+That man was a former zone guide who trained The Stalker.
 It seems that unwritten rules mandate no zone guide is to enter The Room, so the viewer is even uncertain how his trespass and violation affected the experience of the zone guide who did what no zone guide should do.

 It is known that Stalkers have mutant children, and if one considers the implications of this it means that the guides, without entering The Room, are themselves affected by The Zone and pass this along to their offspring.
 Or it may even be that those (or some of those) who act as guides are such because they are already of a peculiar nature, one of "god's fools" as The Stalker's wife says.

 The movie is intended to awaken the viewer to the knowledge that the terrain beyond their conscious mind is largely closed to them, and that it is there where their deepest desire smolders.
 This same problem of the unconscious was also addressed in Solaris, the planet itself a form of intelligence that brought to life memories, not just real people and events but passing thoughts that are fictional, might appear out of nowhere and recede into darkness again.
 What was horrible is that these thoughts could be murderous, grotesque, and one was unable to control what manifested and became a living thing with which one had to live.
 In The Stalker, The Zone acts a little like Solaris.
 In each film, an individual commits suicide, unable to tolerate what has manifested out of the unconscious.
-Because an individual can never be confident that they know what that desire might be, which is a reason given for why The Zone is forbidden, due the fear that one whose deepest desire is only evil may successfully attain The Room.
-All this is pertinent to the end, for the somber daughter reads a poem on desire before she concentrates on the moving glassware, then, her head on the table, feels the train passing as Beethoven's "Ode to Joy" plays.
+Because an individual can never be confident that they know what their deepest desire might be, The Zone is forbidden due the fear of what would happen if one whose deepest desire was evil, even destructive for all.
+This is pertinent to the end, for the somber daughter reads a poem on desire before she concentrates on the moving glassware, then, her head on the table, feels the train passing as Beethoven's "Ode to Joy" plays.

-If we return to the beginning scene of the glass moving across the bedside table, what do we hear within the heavy, grinding sound of the train?
+If we return to the beginning scene of the glass moving across the bedside chair, what do we hear within the heavy, grinding sound of the train?
 Almost indiscernibly, there too we hear Beethoven's 9th Symphony, which connects the beginning to the end musically.

 We usually proceed from a trivial definition: intelligence is the attribute of man that separates his activity from that of the animals.
 It's a kind of attempt to distinguish the master from his dog, who seems to understand everything but can't speak.
 However, this trivial definition does lead to wittier ones.
 They are based on depressing observations of the aforementioned human activity.
 For example, intelligence is the ability of a living creature to perform pointless or unnatural acts...here's another definition--a very lofty and noble one.
 Intelligence is the ability to harness the powers of the surrounding world without destroying the said world.

-There is no glass at the end of the book that Monkey moves.
+At the end of the novel there is no glassware that Monkey moves across a table.
 I've read that Tarkovsky, fascinated with telekinesis, conceived the idea of the moving glassware upon watching a film of Nina Kalugina that was purported to show her exercising psychokinesis.
 But there is perhaps a source for this glass in the book.
-In the novel, The Zone also causes those buried in proximity to it to rise and blindly return to their homes.
-The book is unclear on it, but these zombies appear to have no consciousness other than this homing instinct and are perfunctorily gathered up like dead wood and discarded.
-The Stalker's father has also rises from the grave and returned home, but The Stalker keeps him there and respectfully treats him as one alive and conscious for he can't bear to have his father, whatever he may now be, treated as only material waste.
+In the novel, The Zone also causes those buried in proximity to it to rise from their graves and blindly return to their homes.
+The book is unclear on their nature, but these zombies appear to have no consciousness other than this homing instinct and are perfunctorily gathered up like dead wood, by the authorities, and discarded.
+The Stalker's father has also risen from the grave and returned home, but The Stalker keeps him there and respectfully treats him as one alive and conscious for he can't bear to have his father, whatever he may now be, treated as only material waste.
 In an episode with a guest to the home, when The Stalker pours drinks for the guest and himself, he also sets one on the table for the zombie.
-The guest knows the father will not respond, is unable to respond, and doesn't expect him to respond.
-But The Stalker persists in acting as if he will respond eventually.
+The guest knows the father will not respond to this gesture, is unable to respond, and doesn't expect him to respond.
+But The Stalker persists in acting as if his father will respond eventually.
 Then Monkey comes into the room, rests against the zombie, and after a little while the dead father, like a puppet, picks up the glass and drinks.
-Whether or not this movement is caused by Monkey is not addressed in the book, but one has to wonder if she is the cause, fulfilling her father's desire, and if such was Tarkovsky's interpretation.
+Whether or not this movement is caused by Monkey is not addressed in the book, but one has to wonder if she is the cause, fulfilling her father's desire, and if such was also Tarkovsky's interpretation.
 Monkey is the psychokinetic puppet-master in this case, rather than the dead father eventually drinking out of the same blind habit that drew him home from the grave.
 This act is our final look at Monkey in the book.
-Monkey doesn't appear in the final section.
+She doesn't appear in the final section.

-The devastating end of the novel does have The Stalker entering, in effect, The Room, only there is no room, instead a golden sphere is said to grant one's deepest desires.
+The devastating end of the novel does have The Stalker entering, in effect, The Room, only there is no room, instead it is a golden sphere that is confronted, which is said to grant one's deepest desires.
 But how does one know if it really works?